 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-In New Jersey, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the New Jersey Comptroller every year to keep their information current.
+In New Jersey, an LLC’s Annual Report must be filed by the end of its anniversary month, and it helps the state keep its records up-to-date regarding business activity within its borders.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What Is the New Jersey Annual Report?
 Why Is It Important?